osisoft/OCS-Docs/Documentation/SequentialDataStore/Units_of_Measure.md

 The response includes a status code and a response body.

 **Response body**
-A collection of SdsUom objects for the specified quantity.
+A collection of SdsUom objects for the specified quantity

 Example response for quantityId = "Electric Current":
 ```json